-A CBR value of the subsoil is to be established from one of the methods outlined in Highways Agency foundation design guidelines, see document no HD 25/95.
-The long term CBR value will establish the foundation depth required as outlined in tables 1 and 2 in section 13.
+A CBR value of the subsoil is to be established from one of the methods outlined in Highways Agency Foundation Design Guidelines, see document no HD 25/95.
+The long term CBR value will establish the foundation depth required as outlined in tables 1 and 2 in section 13 - page 6.
 These tables consider the effects of trafficked and non-trafficked applications along with cover from top of HydroChamber to finished ground level.
+Once the CBR value is established the excavation depth may need to be deepened to accommodate the required foundation depth (see HydroChamber Design Manual for more details on levels).